arduino/docs-content/content/hardware/08.edu/carriers/din-simul8/datasheet/datasheet.md

 Once powered up, every toggle-switch drive a 0-10 V signal:

  - 0 V when it's in is OFF position: toward the barrel plug
- - around 10V when it's in is ON position: toward the screw connector
+ - around 10 V when it's in its ON position: toward the screw connector

  as shown in the following images: